-Wednesday April 27, 6 - 7:30pm - The Backyard Farming Initiative is Back!
+Wednesday April 27th, 6:00pm - 7:30pm - The Backyard Farming Initiative is Back!

 Join us every 4th Wednesday until August for Backyard Farming Fun!
-This month, on Wednesday April 27, from 6:00pm-7:30pm, we will visit Lee resident, Bambi Miller.
+This month we will visit Lee resident, Bambi Miller.
 Bambi will be talking about her own backyard farming habits, fruit trees, livestock, and we'll take a walk down the river trail!
 Refreshments will be provided by the Friends of the Lee Public Library and the Lee Agricultural Commission.
 Call or email Lee Public Library for further details, program location and to sign up!